 not yet.
 I don’t think his wife is keen on it (tight lacing) by what he said."

 Jan 8, 1985

 6.3 LADY CUSTOMERS

-After the first LGM Bal she attended, Iris did make a corset for Cathy Jung and made some more later.
+After the first LGM Bal she attended, Iris did make a corset for Cathie Jung and made some more later.

-“Yes, Cathy Jung and her husband came to see me, he seemed quite
+“Yes, Cathie Jung and her husband came to see me, he seemed quite

 pleased with the corset, it fitted her, I think to a T. They ordered another